HDFGroup/hdf5/doc/contributing.md

 * Make the desired changes to the HDF5 software.
 	* New features should always go to develop branch first and later should be merged to the appropriate maintenance branches.
 	* Bug fixes should go to all appropriate branches (develop and maintenance).
 * Build and test your changes.
-See the section on building and testing below.
-Detailed instructions can be found in the `INSTALL*` files in the `release_docs` directory.
+Detailed instructions on how to build and test HDF5 can be found in the `INSTALL*` files in the `release_docs` directory.
 * Push your changes to GitHub.
 * Issues a pull request and address any code formatting and testing issues reported.

-Once a pull request is correctly formatted and passes tests, it will be reviewed and evaluated by The HDF Group developers and HDF5 community members who has approval power.
+Once a pull request is correctly formatted and passes GitHub tests, it will be reviewed and evaluated by The HDF Group developers and HDF5 community members who has approval power.
 The HDF Group developers will work with you to assure that the pull request satisfies acceptance criteria described in the next section.

 # Acceptance criteria for pull request <A NAME="criteria"></A>